 Full Moon

-Where you used to lay
+Lie in bed Stare across the empty Expanse Where you used to lay

-Grasp on to nothing
+Fingers reach Grasp on to nothing Cars keep passing World goes on

 I haven’t posted since October 8th…Jason’s birthday.
 The reason why I stopped is…well…complicated.
 This past Fall/Winter/Holiday season was mentally and emotionally tumultuous (fun…using that word…I like it).
 I had a perfect storm of things going on: Levi at school, a new job, navigating newer friendships, struggling with old pain-filled relationships, the Holidays, not feeling well, etc. I was trying to stay upright under a load that felt way too heavy for my shoulders, living up in my head a lot, not sleeping, haunted by feelings of guilt, feeling like I was failing my kids and my husband and myself, wondering how I was going to keep on going like this for the rest of my life.
 I was not in a good place, so I got quiet.